Conducting a Time Audit

 Reviewing the Data and Taking Action

-A much prettier version of a chart you can create in Google Sheets with your time audit data.
+A much prettier version of a chart you can create in Google Sheets with a time audit.

 After you’ve tracked your time for 3-4 weeks, it’s time to review the data.
 For each activity, ask yourself four options to decide how to take action with your time: